The Medium Discourses

 47. Precepts

-4. The Buddha spoke thus.
-[486c] Those monks who heard what the Buddha taught rejoiced and approved.
+4. This is what the Buddha said.
+Those monks who heard what the Buddha taught rejoiced and approved.

 Translator: Charles Patton